Types of Pages | Yext Hitchhikers Platform

 A Finder, Calendar, or Locator allows you to create a single page with a list of all of your entities of that type.
 For example, a page with a list of all of your restaurants, or all of your events.

 A Static Page allows you to create a one-off page that can be used to display any content.

 Page Templates are used to generate similar looking pages for all entities of a specific type.
 Each of these pages will be unique to an entity, and display entity-specific information like address, start time, etc.

 An important thing to remember is that when you are editing a page, you are previewing the template for one entity.
 However, you have the ability to view the preview for each entity to ensure that every page looks the way you want.

-Each Page Template you create contains a theme with styling settings, modules that are the building blocks of a page, and content mapping logic that defines which fields in Knowledge Graph appear on the page.
+Each Page Template you create contains a theme with styling settings, modules that are the building blocks of a page, and content mapping logic that defines which Content fields appear on the page.
 All of these components will be applied to all pages using this page template.